Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 The GUI has graphing capabilities.
 Graphs can be zoomed into and saved as images.
 Multiple successive measurements can be plotted on the same graph.

 Sampled data can be outputted to a file via a save as dialogue.

+## Superconductor_Fields

+Contents: Labview virtual instruments

+### Instrument:

+### Description:

+MagPowSup.vi allows the user to enter algebraic coeffients describing to describe the 3D evolution of a magnetic field vector.
+The other instruments are subVIs.
+The code has not been tested yet due to technical difficulties with the AFM.

+### Features:

+Allows algebraic description of magnetic field evolution.
+Multiple algebraic expressions can be queued for different times and looped.

+Checks that the rate of change in field doesn't exceed the maximum at any point in the expressions by simulating the vector sweep beforehand.
+If it does, a warning is given and the program refuses to execute.

+3D comet plot of magnet field evolution.

 ## Hysteresis.vi